Multicenter Comparison of Radionuclide Calibrators and SPECT/CT Protocols for Quantitative 177Lu Imaging in Clinical Practice: Results

 \subsection{SPECT/CT}

 In total, 13 SPECT/CT scanners (9 conventional and 4 CZT systems) were evaluated.
 All systems were up to date with the quality controls required by the manufacturer and Belgian regulations.
 Clinical protocols were available on 12 of the included systems, as summarized in Table \ref{tab:SPECT_systems}.
 All CZT systems used the acquisition protocol recommended by the manufacturer, while conventional systems used a range of different acquisition protocols, with 3 systems already using the standardized protocol.
 Clinical reconstruction settings differed from the standardized protocol in all cases.
+Representative slices for the images acquired using the different scanners and different protocols are shown in appendix \ref{app}

 Image-based activity estimates for the two phantoms were reported for 8 scanners, as shown in Figure \ref{fig:SPECT_quant}.
 In three cases, sites reported measuring the activities directly from quantitative images in Bq/ml that were available through the Siemens xSPECT quant or MIM Spectra quant (MIM software) procedures.
-For the other systems, sites had to scale the images by using their own previously determined ICF or CF. Quantification errors ranged from -2\% to +18\% for the cylinder and from -33\% to +26\% for the NEMA phantom.
+By default, both Veriton systems produced images in Bq/ml as well.
+However, this quantification was off by a constant factor, so a previously determined CF was still needed to properly quantify the images.
+At the time of measurement, an up to date CF was only available for one of the two Veritons.
+For the remaining systems, sites quantified the images using their own previously determined ICF .
+Quantification errors ranged from -2\% to +18\% for the cylinder and from -33\% to +26\% for the NEMA phantom.

 The ICFs determined during this study are shown in Figure \ref{fig:ICFs}.
 Some Discovery reconstructions apply a scale factor of 4 to the projections before reconstruction when using resolution recovery.\footnote{This factor can be turned off using the setting "Projections multiplication" on the console.
 If no scale factor is applied, the Image Comments field in the DICOM header contains "MultProj 0".} For these images, the ICFs were divided by 4 for comparison with other systems.
 Only ICFs for the fully and semi-standardized scenarios are shown, since the choice of reconstruction protocol did not significantly affect the results.
 Only smoothing the scatter windows before reconstruction slightly reduced the ICF by increasing the scatter estimate, as discussed in appendix \ref{app:scatter_window_smoothing}.
+Since the Veriton systems directly produced images in Bq/ml, no ICF could be determined.